Register with us or sign in

 Water liberally, then place the pot on a warm windowsill, preferably not in direct sunlight.
 Do not place cactus or succulent cuttings in a propagator or cover them with a plastic bag.

 Keep an eye on the cutting and water when the compost feels dry.
-Most cactus and succulent cutting will root within a month, but it may take longer for new growth to appear.
+Most cactus and succulent cuttings will root within a month, but it may take longer for new growth to appear.